 Sounds like a good thing to buy into if you ask us!
 Depending on your situation, there are two types of health insurance:

-If there’s one thing that you’ll need to integrate in Japan, it’s the ability to speak Japanese.
+If there’s one thing that you’ll need to integrate into Japan, it’s the ability to speak Japanese.
 We understand that that may seem like a scary prospect, why wouldn’t it be with three different writing systems!
-However, it will prove beneficial and impressive to people back home.
+However, it will prove beneficial for your social life, work, and impressive to people back home.
 Ganbattemasu (do your best)!

 To move to Japan with pets, it’s important to know that there are strict import guidelines that you must follow.
 So, to be able to bring your furry friend, they must: